-Our personal information handling policy and procedures have been developed in line with the requirements of the 1995 European Union Data Protection Directive (Directive 95/46/EC) and the General Data Protection Regulation (in force from 25 May 2018) and applicable national law.
+Our personal information handling policy and procedures have been developed in line with the requirements of The UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018) and applicable national law.

 1. What information do we collect?

 We collect and process personal data about you and if you are a employee your clients and clinical supervisor when you communicate with us and our services and when you purchase goods and services from us.
 The personal data we process includes:

 - Your name;